 Another enjoyable book from Marin, with a lesson and a twist in the tale.
 A story that is very fitting in today’s world.
 The book is a joy to read and beautifully illustrated. ( *****)

 Gabriel and Jibreel is a wonderful tale of friendship, hardship, and the belief that we are much the same despite some of our outward differences.

 In a world that wants to move towards more inclusion and acceptance, “Oaky” is written and designed to get the kids started early on this ethic.
 With plenty of clever puns and colourful imagery, it celebrates difference and uniqueness, while at the same time conveying the overarching message that, in a truly inclusive society, one’s difference is one’s contribution.
 “Oaky” is very well done and, in the current global push for social justice, it comes along at just the right time.

 THE TALE OF WAS AND DAS

-This work is exquisite on multiple levels: story, illustration, writing, humor and morality.
+This work is exquisite on multiple levels: story, illustration, writing, humor, and morality.
 Kids will love it.
-This is story of universal appeal, of moral rectitude and man’s best and second-best friend.
+This is a story of universal appeal, of moral rectitude, and man’s best and second-best friend.

 I can almost hear the chirp of laughter in little rooms around the world.
 Bravo.